thaonguyen19/codeu_project_2017/README.md

 # CODEU CHAT SERVER | README

+Features added 20/4/17 --

+Users can now set their status when they log in.
+Currently, it functions as an unchangeable bio, but with an update that will be coming shortly, users will be able to update their statuses if they are logged in.
+Statuses are displayed in the user info section if the user is clicked.

 Features added 4/4/17 --

 User login information is now password protected.
 Adding a new user prompts